 Prepare a playlist

 You might love or loathe road trip games, but one thing everyone needs is music.
 Plan your playlist in advance so that you don’t have to worry about it on the road.
 If driving makes you stressed then choose some calming music.
-If you lack motivation to drive long distances or find in mundane then make an uplifting energising playlist.
+If you lack the motivation to drive long distances or find it mundane then make an uplifting energising playlist.
 Music has amazing capabilities to change our mood and feelings so bring this notion into the car to make your car journey more enjoyable.

 Get your car serviced

 You should always perform necessary car safety checks before any long trip.
-But, even if your car seems to be running well, it’s worth taking it into the garage for a full-service too.
+But, even if your car seems to be running well, it’s worth taking it into the garage for a full service too.
 Even if it’s just for your own peace of mind.
 It’s not just you that needs to be healthy, but your car too.

 The most important thing on any long drive is that you don’t rush.
 Give yourself plenty of time to make your journey, take it easy and stop for a rest whenever you need to.
-Rushing is a sure fire way to make you agitated and stressed which is destructive for health, as well as potentially causing you to drive erratically which is dangerous for you, your passengers and the public.
+Rushing is a sure-fire way to make you agitated and stressed which is destructive to health, as well as potentially causing you to drive erratically which is dangerous for you, your passengers and the public.
 You’re not going to get there any quicker by stressing, so learn to stay calm and take everything as it comes.